iam-kevin/kelvin/README.md

 There are scripts that are setup, to get started with the app..

+### yarn install

+To install the needed dependencies to get the application up and running.

 ### `yarn android`

 To run the android application.
 Either for the first time or if you want to re-bundle the application